Today, web developers have a wide range of options available when it comes to choosing a programming language for web development.

 Error handling in Go language has a uniquely different approach.
 Golang demands explicit error checking with the lines of code that are written.

-But, on the positive side, it does also ensure better consistency and flawless result.
+But, on the positive side, it does also ensure better consistency and flawless results.

 In Node JS, error handling can be inconsistent at times.
-But, it offers better and clear error handling than Golang with common throw-catch handling technique.
+But, it offers better and clearer error handling than Golang with common throw-catch handling technique.

 And the best part is that a lot of web developers are already familiar with this technique.